 There are two search engines which you can use for anonymous web searches.
 Startpage, and DuckDuckGo.
 Each has its advantages and disadvantages.

-I’ve been using Startpage for years.
-Startpage works with Google, but it doesn’t record your IP address.
-It also gives you the option of visiting a website anonymously.
-Sometimes this works and sometimes it doesn’t as some websites do not allow anonymous viewing.
-However, it’s a nice option to have.
-I don’t know about the rest of you, but I don’t like being tracked after I visit a website.
+Startpage works with Google, but doesn’t record your IP address.
+You also have the option of visiting websites anonymously.
+Sometimes it works and other times it doesn’t as not all websites allow anonymous viewing.
+Nonetheless, it’s a nice option to have.

-As much as I like Startpage, it’s far from perfect.
-Startpage only works with Google, and lately Google has become creepy.
-They’ve been very outspoken in their commitment to weed out websites whose points of view they happen to disagree with, which troubles me in many ways.
-However, I’m going to limit my comments and simply state that as writers, we can, and should, be able to see ALL points of view on a given subject; not those with whom Google happens to agree with.
+Unfortunately, Startpage also has a distinct disadvantage.
+It only works with Google, and Google has become way too creepy.
+They’ve been very outspoken in their commitment to weed out websites with points of view they disagree with, which troubles me in many ways.
+However, I’m going to limit my comments and simply state that as writers, we can, and should, be able to see ALL points of view on a given subject.
 We’re writers.
 We can think for ourselves.

 Thankfully, there is another anonymous search engine out there.
 DuckDuckGo.
-I’ve not used it as much as Startpage, but I do like it.
-It also has one distinct advantage over Startpage.
-It’s not married to Google.
-However, there is also a disadvantage.
-DuckDuckGo doesn’t allow you the option of visiting a website anonymously.
+Unlike Startpage, it’s not married to Google.
+However, it too has also a disadvantage.
+It doesn’t allow you the option of visiting a website anonymously.

 So there you have it.
-Neither search engine stores your information, nor do the track you.
+Neither search engine stores your information, nor do they track you.
 If you’re a writer, I highly recommend using either, or both.
-Whichever one you choose, however, is entirely up to you, as there is no wrong answer.